apache/cordova-docs/docs/en/edge/cordova/events/events.online.md

 ## Windows Phone 7 Quirks

-When running in the Emulator, the `connection.status` is always unknown, so this event will _not_ fire.
+When running in the Emulator, the `connection.status` is always unknown, so this event does _not_ fire.

 ## Windows Phone 8 Quirks

-The Emulator reports the connection type as `Cellular`, which does not change, so events will _not_ fire.
+The Emulator reports the connection type as `Cellular`, which does not change, so events does _not_ fire.